What is the best way to warm your soul on a wintry evening? Embrace the age-old Alpine drink known as Glühwein.

 Note: You can add rum or brandy to the Glühwein if you want to crank up the festiveness at your holiday gathering.
 But if sweetness is your greatest holiday weakness, honey is fine to add as well.

-Repeat steps 1-6 as often as needed.
-Life is too short to deny sipping away holiday stress with ample amounts of Glühwein.
+Repeat steps 1-5 as often as needed.
+Life is too short to deny the joy-inducing magic of Glühwein.

 Feeling Fine with Glühwein

-If the thought of laboring in the kitchen to make another holiday treat sucks the season right out of you…don’t worry.
+By the way, if the thought of laboring in the kitchen to make another holiday treat sucks the season right out of you…don’t worry.
 Glühwein can be purchased at your local wine shop.
 Just warm it up and serve the gift that will keep on giving.
+And if you want to elevate the feeling of the Alps in your home even more, consider adding the Hugo Spritz to your festivities.
+It is a South Tyrolean original that you will love to sip

 Great and easy to prepare.
 Thank you for the recipe.